H-Y-H-Y-H/SelfSimRobot/Readme.md

 ### Reproduction instructions:
 To train a model from scratch, you can use the data in supplementary materials and use train.py to train the model by yourself.

+### License
+This project is open source and available under the MIT License.